hexalang/Hexa/docs/reference.md

 /// Documentation comment (single-line)
 /// Can have more lines - they will combine into single doc comment
 /// They do not interact with decorators
-/// NOTE requires expression below it fun foo() {}
+// NOTE: A documentation comment requires an expression/statement immediately below it: fun foo() {}
-// NOTE super easy to transform // into /// even for lazy developers
+// NOTE super easy to transform // into /// even for busy developers
 ```

 ### Design Considerations (Comments)